The Purpose of Engineering Licensure

-Cease & Desist: When an unlicensed individual or company has either practiced engineering without a license or a company has offered engineering services without a Certificate of Authorization, a Cease & Desist will be issued advising the offender to cease the activity.
+Cease & Desist: When an individual is practicing engineering without a license or a business is offereing engineering services without being registered, a Cease & Desist will be issued advising the offender to cease the activity.
 Once compliance occurs, an affidavit is executed by the subject of the complaint.

 Citation: A Citation is issued in lieu of disciplinary action for certain relatively minor transgressions, which the Board has determined can be resolved by the payment of a fine and compliance in the future.